-The new training supports all volunteers who hold either manager or supporter appointments, although they will not all necessarily cover the same content.
-Guidance on the training that is relevant to different roles will be provided in a new Adult’s Personal File for Managers and Supporters which will be available from the end of January 2017.
+The new Leadership and Management training supports all volunteers who hold either manager or supporter appointments, although they will not all necessarily cover the same content.

 The list of Manager and Supporter roles who will undertake the new Leadership and Management Training is outlined below.
 Please note this is not an exhaustive list.